On this page

 New in version 10.21.0.

-You can work with a subset of your Realm Database object's properties by creating a class projection.
-A class projection is a class that passes through or transforms some or all of your Realm Database object's properties.
+You can work with a subset of your Realm object's properties by creating a class projection.
+A class projection is a class that passes through or transforms some or all of your Realm object's properties.
 Class projection enables you to build view models that use an abstraction of your object model.
-This simplifies using and testing Realm Database objects in your application.
+This simplifies using and testing Realm objects in your application.

 The class-projected object live updates